Regularity theorem for totally nonnegative flag varieties: The case G = SL n

 On the other hand, recall from \cref{ex:ssa_3} that $\dg\parz =\ssahx$.
 Since $y\parz \in\Caff_g$ if and only if $\dg^{-1}\parz y\parz \in \BAM\cdot \BAP$, we can factorize it as

 Again, this is valid only when the denominators in the right-hand side are nonzero.
-We thus see that $\dg^{-1}\parz y\parz $ belongs to $\BAM\cdot \BAP$ precisely when all minors in~\eqref{eq:trmin_ex} are nonzero, in agreement with \cref{thm:Snider_preimage_Cg}. \end{example}
+Thus we see that $\dg^{-1}\parz y\parz $ belongs to $\BAM\cdot \BAP$ precisely when all minors in~\eqref{eq:trmin_ex} are nonzero, in agreement with \cref{thm:Snider_preimage_Cg}. \end{example}